rhalff/grunt-reload-chrome/README.md

 specify nothing the url will be replaced with itself causing it to reload the current page.

 `host` and `port` can be used if your remote debugging port is something else than the default of `9222`.

+If you feel adventurous you can also use the `scriptEvaluateOnLoad` option, to run a script each time the tab is reloaded, which might come in handy to automate stuff even more.

 > Note: The detected tab **will not** reload if it has DevTools opened at the moment of reload.